czarneckid/streak/README.md

 # Streak

-Streak is a gem for calculating win/loss streaks
+Streak is a gem for calculating win/loss streaks.
+It uses Redis as its backend for collecting the data.

 ## Installation